 If you’re planning to store your vehicle for the winter, make sure to purchase a battery charger or battery tender to maintain the capacity of the AGM battery in storage.

-Indeed, an important aspect of choosing the best AGM battery is not only the brand but also how you care for the battery.
+Indeed, an important aspect of choosing the best AGM battery in 2023 is not only the brand, but also how you care for the battery.
 Make sure to replace the battery if you notice cracks or signs of wear on the exterior casing.

 And if you still cannot decide the right choice for your ride, check out our other guide on batteries with extended performance.